siemens/cmp-test-suite/tests_structured/Structure_TestSuite.md

 - 4.1.4 Enrolling an End Entitiy Using a PKCS#10 Request

 Sections 4.1.1 to 4.1.4 explain the forms of requests from a signature-based protection and decentral key generation perspective.
-Section 4.1.5 explaines the variants of MAC-based protection.
-There are variants for PKI management operations for Sections 4.1.1, 4.1.2 and 4.1.4.
+Section 4.1.5 explains the variants of MAC-based protection.
+There are variants for PKI management operations for Sections 4.1.1, 4.1.2, and 4.1.4.
 Section 4.1.6 explains the variants for adding central key pair generation to enrollment.
-There are variants for Sections 4.1.1 to 4.1.4 and to the variants described in Section 4.1.5.
+There are variants for Sections 4.1.1 to 4.1.4 and for the variants described in Section 4.1.5.

 ### Enrolling an End Entity to a New PKI